-Allegations concerning staff who no longer work at the school, or historical allegations will be reported to the police.

-The chair of governors is Julie Cullen.
+Allegations concerning staff (including supply staff and volunteers) who no longer work at the school, or historical allegations will be reported to the police.
+The chair of governors is TBC - Anne Hurt is the Vice Chair & therefore the current acting chair of governors.
 The safeguarding governor is Anne Hurt.
 Their contact details are available from the school office.

-For further information, please see our Trust 'Allegations of Abuse Against Staff Policy' (2019).
+For further information, please see our Trust 'Allegations of Abuse Against Staff Policy' (2020).
 This is available from our website, as well as the 'Local Policies' section of our MyConcern website for staff members.